 1. The essence of the saint is not present in the icon.
-Therefore an icon is not praying with us, it is just wood, gold, paint etc. The connection to the saint is made in our minds, especially through the imagination, when we see the characteristic likeness portrayed.
+It is just wood, gold, paint etc. The connection to the saint is made in our minds, especially through the imagination, when we see the characteristic likeness portrayed.
 So if the icon is covered up, for example, by metal cladding, it has no sacramental value (unless the cladding has been panelbeaten into a likeness, in which case it is the cladding that evokes the saint for us).
 Theodore illustrates with the point that once the icon becomes damaged so that the likeness is destroyed, it is just thrown away.

 2. Icons, when worthy of veneration, are like sacramentals.
 Their value is that they predispose us to grace, they are not themselves channels of grace.
 This distinguishes them from sacraments.

 3. Theodore’s theology applies as much to any form of art in which the characteristic likeness appears.
 Therefore the view that what we now consider to be the iconographic style is a higher form than the other traditions of the Western church, such as the gothic and the baroque, cannot be justified.
-Theodore spoke of icons, but only in the sense of ‘image’.
+Theodore spoke of ‘icons’, but only in the broad sense of the meaning of the in Greek, meaning ‘image’.
 He did not refer to specific styles or traditions beyond that.
-Accordingly, his theology, applies as much to statues as much as two-dimensional images.
+Accordingly, his theology, applies as much to gothic and baroque art (the other two traditions cited by Pope Benedict XVI as authentically liturgical in his book the Spirit of the Liturgy) as it does to the iconographic style; it can also be applied to statues as it does two-dimensional images.

 Furthermore, it should be pointed out that there is no canonical or dogmatic statement or account by any Church Father, Eastern or Western that I know of that that says that the iconographic style, as we now refer to it, is inherently superior to any other.
 Like the discussion of Theodore, the debate in the early Church was about the validity of images in general.